edmoss345/DTOne-API-Scripts/README.md

 ### Output
 Console Output: The script will print information about each transaction, indicating whether the payment request was successful or failed.

 Excel Log: A file called transaction_log.xlsx will be generated, containing a log of all payment transactions.
+This is also the default file path used by the 'transaction lookup' script (see below).
+So that script can be run immediately after to check the status of all transactions.

 ### Error Handling
 If a payment request fails (e.g., the API returns a non-201 status code), the error message and the status code will be logged in the console and the log file.